teamRIM/tutoRIM/README.md

 ## How to use the interface

 > ### 1.
-Specify where your data comes from
+Specify how the data are organized:
 >
-> * Micromanager or compatible format (image matrix containing n raw speckle) : No prerequisite on the name of the channels but they will not be differentiated. (see example of micromanager files used in the paper)
-> * Inscoper: channel 0 is identify with 'c0' in the image name and channel 1 with 'c1'
+> * Micromanager or compatible format: The data are placed in a folder and organized as a unique TIF file containing the N raw speckled images.
+Enter the path of this folder.
+> * Inscoper: This option works only for data recorded using Inscoper.
+It enables the processing of different dataset in one click using the same parameters (PSF, regularisation).
+The different TIF files each containing multiple speckled images are placed in a RAW_DATA folder following the arborescence: global_folder/sub_folder/images/RAW_ DATA/.
+Inscoper allows the simultaneous recording of two color channels, identified with 'c0' in the TIF file name and channel 1 with 'c1'.
+In this case, two excitation and two observation PSF should be given.
-> * Abbelight: the image name begins with 'ROI2' or 'ROI1', depending on the channel
+> * Abbelight: This works only for data recorded using Abbelight and is interesting when two color data are recorded simultaneously.
+Enter the path of the folder containing two TIF files (with their name beginning by 'ROI2' or 'ROI1', depending on the channel).
 >
+Inscoper
 > ### 2.
 Managing Input data
 > * **'Global folder' mode:** With this mode you can launch several reconstructions by selecting a folder containing several projects.
 It is based on Inscoper's raw image backup mode: global_folder/sub_folder/images/RAW_DATA/.
 If you want you launch preview, you need to select precisely the raw data folder you want to launch preview on.
 > * **'Raw data folder' mode:** With this mode you can launch reconstruction on one folder containning several .tif files.